eliasdabbas/advertools/README.rst

 .. image:: https://img.shields.io/lgtm/grade/python/g/eliasdabbas/advertools.svg
         :target: https://lgtm.com/projects/g/eliasdabbas/advertools/context:python

+| 🎉 **New:** Function for retrieving XML sitemaps into DataFrames
+| Check out the documentation for ideas `on analyzing website content with sitemaps`_.
 | 🎉 **New:** YouTube Data API client
 | Tutorial on how to `get YouTube data and recipes for analysis and visualization`_.